 Since 1994, she has been a director, program designer, and cultural facilitator for The Sunshine Montessori School in Kitchener, Ontario, as well as engaging in a diversity of independent consultancy projects stimulating nature/culture/future linkages.

 Transformation happens at the margins of self, society, and environment.
-Wendy’s passion is to voice the exchange between old worlds and new – whether facilitating a children’s lobby for the reinstatement of the Wild Horse and Burro Act (2004), leading theatre professionals and educators in silent improvisations with wilderness (1992-2002), or exploring the interface between quantum physics, chaos theory, and eco-literacy (The University is a Horse: Autopoietic Education for Technoprosaic Times 2003-2007).
-She has accepted peer requests to speak at the International Conference in Holistic Learning (Toronto, 2005, 2009); the Shahid Mahdavi Educational Complex’s symposium on alternative pedagogy (Tehran, 2004, 2005, 2008); the North American Montessori Teacher Association’s Orientation to Adolescent Studies (Cleveland, 2003); the University of Toronto’s Dean’s Graduate Student Research Conference (2006), the Toronto Montessori Institute’s workshop on Embodied Learning (Bermuda, 2005), and the Canadian Association of Montessori Teacher’s Spirit of Montessori Conference (Toronto, 2009).
+Wendy’s passion is to voice the exchange between old worlds and new – whether facilitating a children’s lobby for the reinstatement of the Wild Horse and Burro Act (2004), leading theatre professionals and educators in silent improvisations with wilderness (1992-present), or exploring the interface between quantum physics, chaos theory, and eco-literacy (The University is a Horse: Autopoietic Education for Technoprosaic Times 2003-2007).
+She has accepted peer requests to speak at and present masters' workshop on Embodied Learning for: The International Conference in Holistic Learning (Toronto, 2005, 2009, 2011, 2013, 2016); the Shahid Mahdavi Educational Complex’s symposium on alternative pedagogy (Tehran, Iran, 2004, 2005, 2008, 2010); the North American Montessori Teacher Association’s Orientation to Adolescent Studies (Cleveland, Ohio, 2003); the University of Toronto’s Dean’s Graduate Student Research Conference (2006), the Toronto Montessori Institute’s workshop on Embodied Learning (Bermuda, 2005), and the Canadian Association of Montessori Teacher’s International Conference (Toronto, 2009, 2014).
 Her series of workshops and speaking engagements are specifically designed to stimulate frontiers of change while deepening principles of conservation.

 Wendy lives close to Luther Marsh, Damascus, Ontario.
-In her spare time she is an active member of Save Luther Marsh Inc. and volunteers as a consultant for the Whole Child School Advisory Board and The Montessory Teacher's College.
+In her spare time she is an active member of Friends of Luther Marsh Inc. and volunteers as a consultant for the Whole Child School Advisory Board and The Montessori Teacher's College.
 In her sacred time – Wendy communes with horses, practices Tai Chi and follows her dogs through the Luther Marsh.